A-LevelEconomics

 Question 1 of 5Score: 0

-What happens to quantity demanded when prices increase?
+What happens to demand when consumer income increases?

 Need custom study material?